meganhokama/website/README.md

 Welcome to my repo for my personal/academic website!
 I utilized Quarto to put everything together.

-Still quite a work in progress but I am excited in making a site of my own\~
+Still quite a work in progress but I am excited in making a site of my own\~ Thanks to the resources below for helping me find the framework of this website :)

 ### Resources